 California Assessment of Student Performance and Progress (CAASPP) is an annual assessment process that occurs each spring.
-This year the testing window for our District begins in March and concludes June 11.
+This year the testing window for our District begins in March and concludes the last day of school.

 CAASPP is a measurement that includes several types of assessments:

 Smarter Balanced Assessment System (SBAC)

 - These tests are given to students in grades 3-8 and 11 and assess performance and progress in English Language Arts and Mathematics.